Updated: May 5

 Let's make the remoulade sauce so it can sit.

-Start with the the mayonnaise, add everything else mix, taste for salt, fi you find it needs it add and set a side.
+Start with the mayonnaise, add everything else mix, taste for salt, if you find it needs it to add and set aside.

 Next, take a deep frying pan and fill

 Fill to about 1/4-1/2 full with oil (I personally like peanut, but any oil that withstands high heat - like vegetable or grapeseed - is fine).
 Turn your oil on to medium-high and heat until shimmery (or 350° F).

 OK, Now, make sure you have everything ready before you start frying.

 Have the potatoes near (if it's easier put them on a plate), then also have a pan with a rack on top ready for when you take the potatoes out.
 You'll also need a strainer/spider (when I'm frying in a pan I use a fish spatula), to get out the potatoes.